abuchanan920/REST-API-Reference-Architecture/README.md

 ##### Docker
 On a Mac, you can install using [brew](http://brew.sh/) via `brew install docker`.

+NOTE: As of this writing (7/15/2014), you will need the 1.0.1 version of docker on your laptop.
+Newer versions (1.1.0+) cannot talk to the version of Docker on the CoreOS virtual machines.
+You can do a `cd $(brew --prefix );git checkout 7666e02 Library/Formula/docker.rb;brew install docker` and a `brew switch docker 1.0.1` to configure your machine to use the correct version.
+This should cease to be a problem with an upcoming CoreOS release.

 This will install the client tools.
 Since Docker runs on top of Linux containers, you will be remotely controlling a Linux system.
 To set up your connection to where the server will be, you will then need to add `export DOCKER_HOST=172.17.8.100:4243` to your login profile (.zprofile or equivalent).

 Instructions for other platforms are available at [http://docs.docker.io/introduction/get-docker/](http://docs.docker.io/introduction/get-docker/).